 Such churches are well aware that God gives gifts to those who keep on praying, most notably the power to get God's purposes done.
 And they are keen on tapping into a realm that is too deep for our bodily senses to pick up on, but that is there in everything and everyone.

-Some of these churches have grown rapidly.
-But don't think of prayer as a road to numerical growth: many churches have grown large and rich without a lot of praying, and a lot of praying churches stay average or small in size.
-(In statistical-talk: an emphasis on prayer has only a weak correlation with numerical growth or financial donations.)
+Some of these praying churches have grown rapidly.
+But it's not a road to numerical growth: many churches have grown large and rich without a lot of praying, and a lot of praying churches stay average or small in size.
+(In statistical-talk: an emphasis on prayer has only a moderate correlation with numerical growth or financial donations.)
 God gives a different gift to churches that stress prayer: they're more vital:

 from George Whitefield's Journals (1960 edition, p.91, from 1737)

-You are getting the idea of starting or reviving a prayer ministry at your church.
+Let's say, you're getting the idea of starting or reviving a specialized prayer ministry at your church.
 So what's the first thing to do?

 But what do you pray for?